kk-rathod/datahack/README.md

 Our goal is to predict how likely individuals are to receive their xyz and seasonal flu vaccines.
 Specifically, we'll be predicting two probabilities: one for xyz_vaccine and one for seasonal_vaccine
-In the code Firstly ,I imported all the neccessary modules. secondly ,imported all the dataset and filled the NaN values and preprocced with simpleImputer and One Hot Encoding for catagorical data. preprocessed Numeric data with
+# In the code
+Firstly ,I imported all the neccessary modules.Secondly ,imported all the dataset and filled the NaN values and preprocced with simpleImputer and One Hot Encoding for catagorical data.Preprocessed Numeric data with StandardScaler().

+Have performed different alogirthms viz RandomForest , LogisticRegression and Gaussian Naive Bayes

+Out of these RandomForest have performed well in ROC_AUC ,and the I tuned the the parametres using